 To boost LTV you should maintain user engagement: monitor reviews, add new features and hold internal events.
 LTV for paid apps can be increased by switching to a paid subscription model.
 This would cover the app maintenance costs.

-LTV also depends on how quickly a user gets to know the game and starts playing, number of difficulty levels, bonuses for watching ad videos and personalized push notifications.
+LTV also depends on how quickly a user gets to know the game and starts playing, the number of difficulty levels, bonuses for watching ad videos, and personalized push notifications.

 You can also predict your customers' LTV using historical data.
 This will give you an idea of what channels will not work for your ad campaigns as users will generate less revenue than you spend to attract them.